 When providing full interior design specifications for an interior 3D rendering job, it is preferable that we receive high resolution reference when possible along with product names so we can match examples closely.

-Although your project may not yet have it’s design settled on there is a good chance you, as the client, have decided on things you absolutely do not want, because of this it is important to still provide stylistic examples (online images of spaces you do like) so that we can gain a sense for your general taste.
+Although your project may not yet have it's design settled on, there is a good chance you, as the client, has decided on things you absolutely do not want.
+Because of this, it is important to provide stylistic examples (online images of spaces you do like) so that we can gain a sense of your general taste.

 Even without landscape plans we can apply our own landscaping to the exterior renderings which fit the environment and mood of the image.

 Landscape details: Landscape architectural plans are not always readily available when a project is still in its infancy; however, they are great for helping to set the mood of a shot and framing in an image.